 Dr Debbie Freake

-Dr Debbie Freake is currently Director of Integration at Northumbria Healthcare NHS Foundation Trust.
+Dr Debbie Freake was Director of Integration at Northumbria Healthcare NHS Foundation Trust.
 Debbie worked as a GP in the North East for many years and since 2001 has carried out a variety of Board-level clinical and managerial roles in both commissioning and provider organisations.
 Over the years her passion has been for clinical service redesign and transformation.

 Dr John Wynn-Jones